mgibbs189/custom-field-suite/readme.txt

 * Field validation
 * Drag-and-drop field management
 * Unlimited nesting for loop fields
-* Easily customize where each field group appears

 **CFS is a fork of Advanced Custom Fields v2.** The main goals of this plugin are stability, performance, and avoiding feature bloat.